Troubleshooting

 - Confirm

-whoamishows your account is a developer (sdk-i99dash whoami).
+whoamishows your account is a developer (i99dash whoami).

 Backend

-Symptom: you flipped ENABLE_SDK=true in DO App Platform, redeployed, but the OAuth endpoints still 404.
+Symptom: you flipped ENABLE_SDK=true in DO App Platform, redeployed, but /api/v1/mini-apps/* still 404s.

 Root cause: the enable_sdk setting is gated by a model_validator that checks all four MINIAPPS_SPACES_* env vars are non-empty before honoring the flag.
 If any one is missing or set to placeholder, the validator forces enable_sdk=false regardless.